OrensteinLab/PrimerDesigner/docs/PD-var-ILP.md

 The number of variants for which you want to design specific primers for

 - **merge_bins**
   Boolean flag for merging bins corresponding to identical non-overlapping sequences.

+- **allowed_overlap**
+Allowed overlap between primer pairs.
+*Default:* 6

 ## Output
 All results are saved to the specified output directory.